emre-aki/tmp3d/README.md

     </img>
 </p>

-Tmp3D is a 3-D software renderer written from scratch in nothing but plain-old JavaScript, just for kicks.
-It makes use of the `2d` graphics context of the HTML5 `<canvas>` to draw some graphics primitives and is heavily inspired by OpenGL sub-routines.
+Tmp3D is a 3-D software renderer written from scratch in nothing but [TypeScript](https://www.typescriptlang.org/) (which itself transpiles into plain-old JavaScript before going into your browser), just for kicks.
+It makes use of the `2d` graphics context of the HTML5 `<canvas>` to draw some graphics primitives and nothing more (no WebGL, THREE.js, no hardware acceleration, no nothin').

 The project is still heavily a work-in-progress and in its very early stages, so you may take it as it is and expect many more features to follow very soon.